Nine Rings C190

 I turned to look at him.

-“What else could a tortoise mean?
+“What else could a tortoise symbolize?
 Longevity, obviously.
 Maybe they wanted the tomb owner’s descendants to live long, or maybe they hoped the owner would achieve immortality after death.
-Anyway, there are so many theories about divine beasts that any guess could be right,” He Yu said.
+Either way, there are so many theories about divine beasts that any guess could be right,” He Yu said.

 “Maybe they just liked the ‘mix and match’ style.
 What’s it to you?”
 He Yu was determined to antagonize Qiao Sangui.